 A necessary evil

-Some may call this a necessary evil, but truth of the matter is that these beings do not have a chance of living out their lives in the wild.
-They may end up in a zoo where they are just a number, as interior decor at someone’s house until they get sick of them or dead by either being put down, killed for fun or as in a recent incident, getting killed in a zoo and being fed to another animal.
+Some may call this a necessary evil, but the truth of the matter is that these beings do not have a chance of living out their lives in the wild.
+They may end up in a zoo where they are just a number, as interior decor at someone’s house until they get sick of them or dead by either being put down, killed for fun, or as in a recent incident, getting killed in a zoo and being fed to another animal.

 We do not live in a world where these animals have the chance to live in their natural habitat.
 Being given a home, being loved and taken care of is by far the best option.